ArtemFedorovs/DiceProject/README.md

 You can:
 - Set maximum dice value;
 - Roll the one of the dice;
-- Roll oll dice together.
+- Roll all dice together.
 Project tech stack: React, HTML, CSS, JavaScript

 **User instructions**